Kalan-Lab/lsaBGC/README.md

 ## Documentation

-Documentation can currently be found on the Github's wiki.
+Documentation can currently be found on this Github repo's wiki: https://github.com/Kalan-Lab/lsaBGC/wiki

 ## Installation